 Comment.
-Section 690.50 is revised to include appropriate references to Sections 690.5 (690.7%) and 690.18%.
+Section 690.50 is revised to include appropriate references to Sections 690.51⁄2 and 690.181⁄2.
 The last portion of subdivision (a) is deleted as unnecessary because it is superseded by provisions of the Employees' Earnings Protection Law.
 See Chapter 2.5 (commencing with Section 723.010).
+The reference to Section 690.6 and the references to division of earnings between creditors under Section 690.6 have been deleted to conform to the amendment of Section 690.6.